krazy-koala/crwd/README.md

 ### Environment setup

-The following should be installed on your local machine before moving on to Running the project:
+The following should be installed on your local machine before moving on to 'Running the project' section:
 - NodeJS (v18.16.0)
 - NPM (v9.5.1)